 26 Weeks Pregnant: The 26th Week Of Pregnancy

-This is the last week of the second trimester.
+The 26th week of pregnancy is the last week of the second trimester.
 Time may seem to drag, but just remember that you are one week closer to meeting your new baby.
 Get the Fetal Life App for Apple and Android endorsed by the American Pregnancy Association.

 What changes are occurring with your body?